Prospect for measurement of the CP-violating phase $\phi_s$ in the $B_{s}\rightarrow J/\psi \phi$ channel at a future Z factory: Estimation of precision on the future factory

 \subsubsection{Flavor tagging algorithm}

 A simple algorithm is developed to identify the initial flavor of the particle.
 The idea of the algorithm is as follows:

-The $b$($\bar{b}$) quarks are predominantly produced in $b\bar{b}$ pairs that fly to the opposite side in space.
-The flavor of the opposite $b$ quark can be used to determine the initial flavor of the interested $B_s$.
-To judge the flavor of this opposite $b$ quark, we take a lepton and a charged kaon with maximum momentum in the opposite direction of the $B_s$.
-The charge of the lepton and the kaon provides the flavor of the opposite $b$ quark.
-Furthermore, when the $b$ quark is hadronized to a $B_s$ meson, another $s$ quark is spontaneously created, which then has the chance to become a charged kaon, flying in the similar direction as the $B_s$.
+The $b$($\bar{b}$) quarks are predominantly produced in $b\bar{b}$ pairs that fly in the opposite directions because of the momentum conservation.
+The flavor of the opposite $b$-quark can be used to determine the initial flavor of the interested $B_s$.
+To judge the flavor of this opposite $b$-quark, we take a lepton and a charged kaon with maximum momentum in the opposite direction of the $B_s$.
+The lepton and kaon charge provides the flavor of the opposite $b$-quark.
+Furthermore, when the $b$ quark is hadronized to a $B_s$ meson, another $s$ quark is spontaneously created, which has the chance to become a charged kaon, flying in a similar direction to the $B_s$.
 Based on this kaon, one can identify the flavor of the particle.
-The algorithm simply takes the particle with the largest momentum.
-If these particles provide different determinants for the flavor, the algorithm simply says that it cannot identify the flavor.
+The algorithm takes the leading particles (particles with the largest momentum projected onto the direction of the $B_s$).
+If these particles provide different determinants for the flavor, the algorithm says that it cannot identify the flavor.
+The kaons and the muons from the $\BsJPsiPhi$ decay are excluded from the consideration in the above algorithms.